holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 enum ExternalApiWireError {
     // Any internal error.
     InternalError(String),
-    // The input to the API failed to deseralize.
+    // The input to the API failed to deserialize.
     Deserialization(String),
     // The DNA path provided was invalid.
     DnaReadError(String),